Research in the KielSCN

 - How do researchers as well as educational organizations consider visual designs in their planning of science communication?

-In order to establish the KielSCN as an international player in science communication research, we will systematically incorporate external expertise via fellowship grants.
-More information will be provided soon.
+In order to establish the KielSCN as an international player in science communication research, we specifically integrate external expertise in research and creative fields by offering fellowships.

 One of our goals is to give the users an active voice to adaptively meet their needs and preferences right from the start.
 Therefore our designs will also be tested and improved with non-expert public and educational users in a form of participatory design very early on in the process.
 Stay tuned for more information and follow us on Twitter or Instagram.